 There’s no easy solution for invasive Phragmites.
 But thanks to extensive research and partnership efforts, a multi-faceted strategy is gaining ground.

-At Long Point and Rondeau Provincial Park, DUC mapped the plant and teamed up with the Ministry of Natural Resources and Forestry, Nature Conservancy of Canada and special interest groups.
-Together they created the herbicide pilot program and obtained an Emergency Use Registration permit to fight back large stands of Phragmites.
-They also roll, cut and burn some areas during the winter, to allow native wetland plants to regenerate more easily.
+DUC mapped where the plant was growing at Long Point and Rondeau Provincial Parks.
+A team from the Ministry of Natural Resources and Forestry, Nature Conservancy of Canada and special interest groups created a herbicide pilot program to fight back large stands of Phragmites.
+The program includes rolling, cutting and burning some areas during the winter months to allow native wetland plants to regenerate.

 European water chestnut forms impenetrable floating mats that clog shorelines and waterways.
 It blocks light from penetrating the water’s surface, reducing natural underwater plant growth and leading to fish kills.
 The plant’s woody, barbed seeds can even cause injury if stepped on.